 The best form of pest control is prevention.
-Managing risk of spread by controlling populations of feral horses through an integrated pest management program before they establish in new areas is paramount to
+Managing risk of spread by controlling populations of feral horses through an integrated pest management program before they establish in new areas is paramount to successful management.

-Method Jan Feb Mar Apr May Jun Jul Aug Shooting
+Method Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec

+Shooting

+Trapping